knpuniversity/drupal-under-the-hood/knpu/event-arguments-request.md

 Refresh.
 No error!
 Head into "Reports" and then "Recent Log Messages".
 There's the "Roar Requested".

 You're now an event listener pro.
-We listened to `kernel.reqeust`, but you can dd a listener to *any* event that Drupal *or* third-party modules expose.
+We listened to the `kernel.reqeust` event, but you can add a listener to *any* event that Drupal *or* a third-party module exposes.